 If you’re looking for boring broccoli, keep on looking.
 This recipe is packed with flavor and texture.
 The broccoli is tender-crisp, earthy, and slightly bitter (in a good way) from the char.
 The raisins are plump and sweet.
 The pickling liquid is mouthwatering and complex—it’s sweet and sour and salty and there’s a little heat.
 And just when you thought it couldn’t get any better, the mint comes in and cools things down.
 So yummy.
 Oh, and there’s the crunch of the toasted sunflower seeds.
 There’s a lot of good things going on here and they work really well together.

 This recipe checks off all the boxes for me.
-It's easy to prepare, healthy, looks amazing, and tastes delicious.
-I used regular raisins as that’s what I had on hand and served it with baked chicken thighs and it was a hit.
+It’s easy to prepare, healthy, looks amazing, and tastes delicious.
+I used regular raisins as that’s what I had on hand and served it with braised chicken thighs and it was a hit.
 The acid from the pickled raisins played nicely against the fat of the chicken.

 I highly recommend doubling this recipe because it goes fast!
 It serves 4 if another side is offered but this was tasty and we went back for seconds so it was two large servings for us.